-PhD Candidate in Medieval Studies, Cornell University (current)
+PhD Candidate, Medieval Studies, Cornell University (current)

-MA in Medieval Studies, Cornell University (2016)
+MA, Medieval Studies, Cornell University (2016)

-MA in History, East Tennessee State University (2013)
+MA, History, East Tennessee State University (2013)

-MPA in Nonprofit Management, Park University (2011)
+MPA, Nonprofit Management, Park University (2011)

-BA in History and Classical Studies, Hamilton College (2000)
+BA, History and Classical Studies, Hamilton College (2000)

 Academia offers a second career for me, and my work history is varied.
 Prior to returning to school, I spent a decade coaching collegiate volleyball in Tennessee, Texas, Illinois, and Pennsylvania.
 Beyond coaching, I have worked as a guide for whitewater rafting and caving expeditions, researched issues of corporate sustainability and global conflict risk, and immediately after college I spent a year working for the Pete Seeger-founded quarterly publication, Sing Out!
 Despite this variety, however, certain themes have remained true throughout my working life.
 I have been drawn to work in service of others, I have always sought to teach people, and I have found value in stories and histories.
 My past points towards my present, and gives me a wide scope of experiences to draw upon.